 Through the lens of the legal kaleidoscope, we are entering a complicated but colorful place, and there are an incredible number of areas this will touch.
 As technology push us to rethink what we know, NFTs shall do the same.
 In this nascent area, contemplation about the impact on both the practice and business of law will hit multiple fronts.
 Here are just a few:

 - Intellectual property — NFTs carry a huge target on their virtual backs from the IP angle.
 At the heart of these tokens is uniqueness and ownership, and that means that eventually, litigation will follow.

 - Trust & estates — Possession comes in the form of a digital wallet.
 Access to the private and public keys will need to be accounted for and administered for these sorts of new assets.

 - Anti-money laundering — One worry, at the moment, is that the buying and selling of these digital assets could be a way to disguise or launder dirty money.
 Although the underlining technology of the blockchain is leveraged, a general misunderstanding of its complexity makes it a temporary safe haven for the scofflaw.

 - Tax & accounting — Millions of dollars are being transferred, soon to be billions; and those in the tax & accounting field will need to better understand this space to assist their clients.
 How are sales treated?
 What does appreciation impact?
 And how can we account for the transactions?

 NTFs are likely here to stay.
 They will continue to evolve, however, representing nearly every assets class going forward.
 Law firms, corporations, tax & accounting firms, and government agencies will need to pay attention to this space in order to account for how this new technology impacts their individual [digital] pictures of the law.

-In a follow-up to this piece, we will dig into decentralized finance (DeFi) which sits above the NFT movement and will be critical to understanding its importance within the legal industry.
+In a follow-up to this piece, we dug into decentralized finance (DeFi) which sits above the NFT movement and is critical to understanding NFTs importance within the legal industry.